For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Remember that this figure excludes interest, so we can assume that this student borrowed £9,000/year to pay for three years of tuition fees (this is how much they cost at the time) and an average of £7,258/year in the form of a Maintenance Loan to cover living costs.

 This was the first statement this person received since graduating, meaning it covers the entire period from when they started studying to when they finished.
-In future, the number will be £0, as the student has graduated and won't be borrowing any more money.
+In future, the figure for 'total loan borrowed' will be £0, as the student has graduated and won't be borrowing any more money.

 Alongside the total amount borrowed, this is perhaps the scariest number for most students.
-The interest applied is explained above as well as in our guide to Student Finance.
+The interest applied is explained above, and in our guide to Student Finance.

-Remember that the interest has no bearing on how much you repay.
-You always pay 9% of your earnings over the repayment threshold, no matter how large your debt or interest amount is!
+But remember, the interest has no bearing on how much you repay.
+You always pay 9% of your earnings over the repayment threshold, no matter how large your debt is or how much interest has been added.

-As we know, graduates pay back 9% of anything they earn over £27,295 from the April after they graduate.
+As we know, graduates currently repay 9% of anything they earn over £29,385 from the April after they graduate.

-However, prior to April 2018, this threshold was £21,000 (full list of historical Student Loan repayment thresholds).
+However, prior to April 2018, this threshold was £21,000 (check the full list of historical Student Loan repayment thresholds for other years).

 This statement is from before April 2018 and is showing repayments of £0.
 While this graduate may well have been earning over the then-threshold of £21,000, they weren't eligible to make repayments until April 2016.